perfectsense/brightspot-js-grunt/README.md

         }
       });
     };

+If you wish to include requirejs into your final compiled scripts file, we copy in a version of require that you can include in the optimizer.
+You can include it as shown in the example below, and execute your main.js directly vs including your main.js as a data-main of require.js

+  scripts: {
+      dir: "assets/js",
+      rjsConfig: 'main.js',
+      rjsModules: [
+          {
+              name: 'main',
+              include: 'require-for-optimizer',
+              insertRequire: ['main']
+          }
+      ]
+  },

 Note that `require('bsp-grunt')(grunt, { ... })` replaces `grunt.initConfig({ ... })`.
 For example, to use  `grunt-contrib-uglify` and provide its configuration: